leonitousconforti/the-moby-effect/docs/modules/demux/Hijack.ts.md

 ## Hijack overview

-Utilities for hijacking a connection and transforming it into a raw stream
+Utilities for hijacking a connection and transforming it into a raw stream.
+Only works on "server-side" platforms.

 Added in v1.0.0